 How licensing works

 When inviting new users, Company Admins can choose a license for the invitee depending on the subscription setup.
-If your account is enrolled in Flexible Licensing Program (FLP), it is possible to select Free or Free Restricted License.
-On accounts with Day Passes, you are given a choice between Full and Occasional license.
+If your account is enrolled in Flexible Licensing Program (FLP), it is possible to select Free or Free Restricted license.

 Users invited by non-admin members or automatically provisioned to your account via JIT, SCIM, or Domain control will get the subscription default license:

-- for accounts with no Day Passes and no FLP (Flexible Licensing Program) - Full license
+- for accounts with no FLP (Flexible Licensing Program) - Full license.
+If the organization has insufficient Full licenses, auto-captured users will get Free Restricted licenses

 💡 Users with Free Restricted licenses can request a Full license in your account.
 Admins can configure the way they will be notified of these and other types of requests in Request Management settings.